Teaching English Volunteer Program in India - Delhi

 Toast, eggs, spreads, fruit and tea are served for breakfast.
 Typical Indian food served for lunch and dinner include chapati, a flat wheat bread; dahl, a lentil soup; curry; paneer; vegetables and salads.
 Meat is rarely eaten in India, except on festive occasions so you can expect all meals to be vegetarian.

 India is home to a great variety of teas and you are sure to be served an authentic home brew of chai tea during your stay.
-Bottled water is readily available in India and volunteers should budget approximately £4 per week for 2 litres per day.
+Bottled water is readily available in India and volunteers should budget approximately CA$6 per week for 2 liters per day.

 If you have any special dietary requirements, please let us know when you apply so as we can discuss this with you further.
 As you will be living and volunteering abroad, you should not expect to eat as you normally do at home; however, the local team will do their best to ensure you are well taken care of.
 It’s important that you come to India with an open mind and understand that there is a need to be flexible when it comes to meals.
 If you wish to supplement some of your meals with home comforts, there are basic kitchen facilities available to use.